OneWeb sets record launch plan after $500 million funding

 | MUMBAI/CAPE CANAVERAL

-The fund-raising attracted backing from Richard Branson's Virgin Group and Europe’s Airbus Group (AIR.PA), which will also build 900 "micro-satellites" designed to extend the reach of the Internet to remote corners of the world.
+The fund-raising attracted backing from Richard Branson's Virgin Group and Europe’s Airbus Group, which will also build 900 "micro-satellites" designed to extend the reach of the Internet to remote corners of the world.

 OneWeb plans to put a network of 648 small satellites into orbit to provide global broadband and mobile telephone services.
 The rest of the satellites will be kept on the ground as spares.